odysseyofnoises/EurKEY-Ultra/README.md

 * Letters like ř and š for Czech and Slovak can also be typed using fewer keystrokes than EurKEY.

 My layout uses more dead keys, but most letters can be typed in only 3 keystrokes.
 For example, to type ř, you use AltGr + 5, and then hit the r key.
 I tested this keyboard layout with typing tests on keyhero.com, 10fastfingers.com, and free-online-writing.com.
 I used the keyboard layout to type passages in Spanish, French, German, Norwegian, Icelandic, Hungarian, Polish, Slovak, Czech, Latvian, Lithuanian, Romanian, Turkish, and many others.
 Esperanto is also fully supported.
 Basically for all of the Latin-based scripts available on those typing test sites, I tested them several times each.
 I was able to get about 30–40 WPM for pretty much every language I tested, which may seem pretty slow, but you could probably do it much faster with practice.

+# Installation

+A standalone installation exe is included if you just want to install and use the layout.
+A .kbe file is included that you can use to import the layout into KbdEdit if you want to make your own customizations.

 # Layout